aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 Creates a new token object with a unique address and returns the ConstructorRef for additional specialization.
 The name is created by concatenating the (name_prefix, index, name_suffix).
-After flag concurrent_token_v2_enabled is enabled, this function will allow creating tokens in parallel, from the same collection, while providing sequential names.
+This function allows creating tokens in parallel, from the same collection, while providing sequential names.

 This takes in the collection object instead of the collection name.
 This function must be called if the collection name has been previously changed.